otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-08-vite-sveltekit-deployment/README.md

 ### 4.2 Binding

-**Binding** creates a two-way connection between a variable and an input element using the `bind:` directive.
-When the input changes, the variable updates - and vice versa.
+Binding creates a two-way connection between a variable and an input element using the `bind:` directive.
+When the input changes, the variable updates and vice versa.

 The `MarkConverter.svelte` example above already demonstrates this with `bind:value={mark}` on the number input.

-> **bind: directive:** Use `bind:value` for text, number and select inputs.
+> Use `bind:value` for text, number and select inputs.
 Use `bind:checked` for checkboxes and `bind:group` for radio buttons.

 ---